 Cancer Research UK estimates that one in two people in the UK will get cancer.
 Although common, some cancers (e.g. prostate cancer) are difficult to diagnose, with non-invasive tests being highly inaccurate (e.g. up to 75% false-positives for Prostate Specific Antigen blood test) and invasive tests causing serious side effects (e.g. cancer cell contamination) while still being inconclusive (e.g. up to 33% false negatives for needle biopsy).
 Therefore, there is growing interest in finding accurate, non-invasive tests for early cancer diagnosis.

 Dogs can be trained to recognise the odour of cancer cells in biological samples (e.g. urine, sweat, breath) and clinical trials are increasingly highlighting the potential of cancer detection with dogs, which has achieved reliability above 90%.
-However, the conventional signalling protocols the dogs are trained to use to communicate what they detect (e.g. sitting down in front of a positive sample) are inconsistent with their evolutionary response to salient odours and only allow them to provide binary responses (‘yes’ or ‘no’).
+However, the conventional signalling protocols the dogs are trained to use to communicate what they detect (e.g. sitting down in front of a positive sample) are inconsistent with their evolutionary response to odours of interest and only allow them to provide binary responses (‘yes’ or ‘no’).
 This interferes with and limits the potential of the dogs’ detection work.

 For more information about the research underpinning the project, please refer to the related publications below: